-In spring 2020 plants were not delivered to property owners due to the emerging COVID19 pandemic and City's travel restrictions.
-This program has been put on hold until restrictions are lifted.
+In spring 2021 plants were not delivered to property owners due to the emerging COVID19 pandemic and City's travel restrictions.
+The City intends to reestablish this program in 2022.

 T-3 Stream Assessment (Ongoing/Completed/Not Started)

 The best management practice Stream Assessment has one strategy to Assess Stream Health and Canopy Coverage.
 The strategy has four (4) measureable goals.